-Were you to walk up the drive from the Priory you would, after a couple of hundred yards, come to an area of mown grass surrounded on three sides by the margins of a small wood.
-In January 2009, I thought it would be a good idea to plant Eucalyptus gunnii here.
-Three of them.
+Were you to walk up the drive from The Priory you would, after a couple of hundred yards, come to an area of mown grass surrounded on three sides by a small wood.
+In January 2009, I thought it would be a good idea to plant Eucalyptus gunnii here; three of them.
 So I did.

-Here is a photo of that day – you can make out that the young trees are barely as tall as my spade.
+Here is a photo from that day showing the young trees barely as tall as my spade.
 I wanted to plant eucalypts, after reading an article about a garden in, I think, Sussex.
 A beautiful garden with a high storey of eucalyptus and a lovely under-planting of light-shade loving plants.
 I can’t for the life of me remember which garden it was but I was taken with the idea.
 Now though, I regret planting something so, well, alien in the Sussex Weald.
 I wish I’d planted hazel or sweet chestnut.
 Yes.
-A nice sweet chestnut copse.
-That I could coppice.
+A nice sweet chestnut copse; that I could coppice.
 Something native – or at least something that has been native for a couple of millenia.
 (Sweet chestnut was introduced to Britain by the Romans).

 But I didn’t and now, almost three years on, the eucalypts have romped away.
 I have stuck an Anxious Gardener into shot to give an idea of scale.
 (For those of you still using old money, 1 AG = 6 feet or 1 metre 83cm).
 The eucalyptus above has done particularly well.